Lesser kudu

-A pure browser, the lesser kudu subsists off of foliage from tall bushes, trees (fresh branch shoots, twigs) and herbaceous perennial plants.
-Despite seasonal and local fluctuations, foliage from trees and shrubs constitutes 60–80% of their diet throughout the year.
-The lesser kudu is mainly crepuscular, preferring to be active after dusk until the dawn hours, seeking shelter in dense thickets just after the sunrise.
-The lesser kudu exhibits no territorial behaviour, and fights are rare.
-While females are gregarious, adult males prefer being solitary.
-No fixed breeding season is seen; births may occur at any time of the year.
-The lesser kudu inhabits dry bushland regions, bordering on arid grasslands, as well as scrubland and light open forest habitat.
+The lesser kudu is a browser subsisting off of foliage from tall bushes, trees, and herbaceous perennial plants.
+They are not territorial, and mainly crepuscular, preferring to be active after dusk until the dawn hours, seeking shelter in dense thickets just after the sunrise.
+The Lesser Kudu inhabits dry bushland regions, bordering on arid grasslands, as well as scrubland and light open forest habitat.

-The lesser kudu is native to Ethiopia, Kenya, Somalia, South Sudan, Tanzania, and Uganda, but it is possibly extirpated from Djibouti.
+The Lesser Kudu is native to Ethiopia, Kenya, Somalia, South Sudan, Tanzania, and Uganda, but it is possibly extirpated from Djibouti.
 It may have been present in Saudi Arabia and Yemen as recently as 1967, though its presence in the Arabian Peninsula is still controversial.

-The total population of the lesser kudu has been estimated to be nearly 118,000, with a decreasing trend in populations.
-One-third of the populations survive in protected areas.
-Presently, the International Union for Conservation of Nature rates the lesser kudu as "near threatened".
+The total population of the Lesser Kudu is decreasing.
+Presently, the International Union for Conservation of Nature rates the Lesser Kudu as "near threatened".